arendst/Tasmota/lib/libesp32/berry_animation/animation_docs/Dsl_Reference.md

 - **Closure Context**: In computed parameters, mathematical functions are called as `animation._math.<function>()` in the generated closure context

 **How It Works:**
 When the DSL detects arithmetic expressions containing value providers, variable references, or mathematical functions, it automatically creates closure functions that capture the computation.
 These closures are called with `(self, param_name, time_ms)` parameters, allowing the computation to be re-evaluated dynamically as needed.
-Mathematical functions are automatically prefixed with `animation._math.` in the closure context to access the ClosureValueProvider's mathematical methods.
+Mathematical functions are automatically prefixed with `animation._math.` in the closure context to access the closure_value's mathematical methods.

 **User Functions in Computed Parameters:**
 User-defined functions can also be used in computed parameter expressions, providing powerful custom effects: